 4 Dermatitis Nursing Care Plans

 Dermatitis is a common skin condition that affects millions of people worldwide.
 It is an inflammatory condition that causes red, itchy, and irritated skin.
 Dermatitis can be caused by a variety of factors, including allergies, irritants, genetics, and autoimmune disorders.
-In this article, we will explore the nursing diagnosis for dermatitis and provide tips on how to develop effective nursing care plans to manage this condition.
+In this article, we will explore the nursing care plan and management for dermatitis and provide tips on how to develop effective nursing care plans to manage this condition.

 What is Dermatitis?